Mediation

 How long does mediation take?

-Any where from two weeks to two years.
+It usually takes four to eight weeks.
 In mediation, the couple is in charge of the process, so they determine how much time they need in between meetings.

 Are attorneys involved in the mediation process?